 In this work, we present the \texttt{SciPIC} calibration pipeline (\texttt{SciPICal}), developed to optimise the parameters of the initial module of \texttt{SciPIC} using observed clustering constraints at low redshift, $z < 0.1$.
-We apply this pipeline to the FS2-Wide and the Euclid Flagship 2 Deep (FS2-Deep) halo catalogues.
+We applied this pipeline to the FS2-Wide and the Euclid Flagship 2 Deep (FS2-Deep) halo catalogues.
 The latter has a mass resolution one order of magnitude higher than FS2-Wide and is specifically designed to support the science analysis pipelines for the Euclid Deep Survey (EDS).
 The EDS complements the EWS by reaching approximately two magnitudes deeper across a total area of $53\,\mathrm{deg}^2$.
-Using the optimised parameters from \texttt{SciPICal}, we run \texttt{SciPIC} to produce three galaxy mock catalogues for the \textit{Euclid} survey: an upgraded version of the existing FS2-Wide, and the first release of the FS2-Deep light cone reaching $z=10$ together with a complementary snapshot at $z=0$.
-Moreover, we validate the calibration strategy and the resulting mocks by comparing the 2-point correlations with measurements from spectroscopic and photometric galaxy surveys and from a hydrodynamical simulation.
-The outline of this paper is as follows: We describe the dark-matter-halo catalogues, FS2-Wide and FS2-Deep, in Sect. \ref{sec:data}.
-The mock production and calibration strategy are presented in Sect. \ref{sec:scipical}.
-We present the resulting optimised parameters and validate the calibration in Sect. \ref{sec:calFS}.
-Then, we validate the mocks generated with the calibrated parameters using different sets of observational and simulated constraints over a wide redshift range in Sect. \ref{sec:validation}.
+Using the optimised parameters from \texttt{SciPICal}, we ran \texttt{SciPIC} to produce three galaxy mock catalogues for the \textit{Euclid} survey: an upgraded version of the existing FS2-Wide catalogue, the first release of the FS2-Deep light cone reaching $z=10$, and a complementary snapshot at $z=0$.
+Moreover, we validated the calibration strategy and the resulting mocks by comparing the two-point correlations with measurements from spectroscopic and photometric galaxy surveys and from a hydrodynamical simulation.
+The outline of this paper is as follows.
+First, we describe the dark-matter-halo catalogues, FS2-Wide and FS2-Deep, in Sect. \ref{sec:data}.
+We then present the mock production and calibration strategy in Sect. \ref{sec:scipical}.
+We present the resulting optimised parameters and the validated calibration in Sect. \ref{sec:calFS}.
+Then, we discuss validating the mocks generated with the calibrated parameters using different sets of observational and simulated constraints over a wide redshift range in Sect. \ref{sec:validation}.
 Finally, we summarise and discuss our results in Sect. \ref{sec:conclusion}.